apache/beam/learning/prompts/code-explanation/java/08_io_csv.md

         Pipeline p = Pipeline.create(options);
 ```

-This code creates a `Pipeline` object using the options defined in `WriteCsvFileOptions`.
+The `Pipeline.create` method creates a data pipeline using the options defined in the `WriteCsvFileOptions` class.

 ```java
    List<ExampleRecord> rows =